turingschool/front-end-curriculum/lessons/module-1/js-1.md

 ### Your Turn

-Let's take a couple of minutes to pair up and explain these three data types to your neighbor.
+Let's take a couple of minutes to pair up and explain these the following data types to your neighbor: `null`, `undefined`, `boolean`, `number`, and `string`.
 Take turns, and make sure both of you have a chance to explain.
 This is to practice using the vocabulary and talking about code.
 Practice using your console to show the different data types.

 # Variables in JavaScript